Personal accident cover: What you need to know

 Personal accident cover is a way of preparing financially for the unexpected.
 If you’re out of commission for weeks, months, or even years following an accident, the loss of income can force many people into debt.

-When you have cover in place, however, you can protect yourself from debt and keep your family finances in a strong position.
+When you have cover in place, however, you may be able to protect yourself from debt and keep your family finances in a strong position.

 Benefits of personal accident cover